 Our family is a big fan of lasagna.
 Just the mention of it and they are anxious for dinner!
 But what makes this amazingly good dish even better?
 You guessed it, homemade lasagna sauce.
 I get it that sometimes life is too busy to whip together homemade sauce.
 I don’t judge and I won’t tell your secret if you cheat from time to time.
 But I will tell you that if you take the time to make sauce rather then buying it, you will be amazed at how simple it really is.

 It does take a little bit more time to make then opening a jar of sauce, but lasagna isn’t a quick dish to make and it deserves a great sauce.
-Tho I make mine in the casserole crockpot and never boil the noodles so mine is pretty quick to assemble – I use regular noodles too, not the no boil ones.
+I make my lasagna in the casserole crockpot and never boil the noodles so mine is pretty quick to assemble – I use regular noodles too, not the no boil ones.
 Here is my crockpot lasagna recipe, I am sure you will love it!
-Below here is a link to the casserole crockpot I have in case you have a hard time finding it.
-I love mine, I use it for many things and lasagna takes about 3 hours on high without boiling the pasta first 🙂
+The casserole crockpot will probably become one of your favorite gadgets, I love mine!
+I use it for many things and lasagna takes about 3 hours on high without boiling the pasta first 🙂

 As a Note: